Shopify Homepage: How to Show Off Your Products to Excite Shoppers

 Let’s see how.

-Go to Products > Collections and click the green “Create collection” button to start on your first product collection.
 Depending on your theme and the product limit, you’ll have to strategize the number of collections you’ll need and how you’ll split them up.

 If you don’t care about categorizing your collections, you can just manually split them up evenly into a few collections.
 If you’d rather have them categorized, use the Automated option and split them up via rules (by product types or tags, for example).

-Just make sure your rules don’t add more than the featured collection product limit for your theme (e.g. Debut’s 25 product limit).
-Create and save your collections.
+Just make sure your rules don’t add more than the featured collection product limit for your theme (e.g., Dawn’s 25 product limit).

 Once in the theme customization editor, click Add section along the left side of the screen.
 Then click Featured collection.
-Add as many collections to get you to the number you created in the previous step.

-Click into each Featured collection section on the left and in the menu (on the right) select the collections you created for each.
+Click into each Featured collection section on the left, and in the menu (on the right), select the collections you created for each.

 Each section has a default heading simply titled “Featured collection”.
 You can stick with this, change the heading to something else, or leave it out entirely.